fchrgrib/WallpaperCollectAPI/README.md

 # REST API for Wallpaper Collection using Golang with Gin Framework, SQLite, JWT

 ## Overview
 This project is an example of a REST API built using Golang and the Gin Framework, with SQLite as the database and JWT for authentication.
-The API allows users to create and manage a collection of wallpapers.
+The API allows users to create and manage a collection of wallpapers, everyone can use this rest api.

 ## Getting Started